 Can I foster more than one child?

 If you have the time and space, especially bedroom space, you can foster more than one child.
 As well as fostering multiple children from different birth families, we often require foster carers for sibling groups of two or three children.

 Can I foster if I’m unemployed or on benefits?

 Yes, as long as you’re financially stable enough to look after a child.

 Can I foster if I work?

 Yes, but you must consider the demands of looking after a child and whether your hours are flexible enough to fit around this.
-For example, you will need to be home when the child leaves for school and returns home.
-You would also need to be available during holidays and when they’re ill.
+Some people also consider supported lodgings.